Kernel Learning for High-Resolution Time-Frequency Distribution: Introduction

-On the other hand, quadratic TFDs with high TF resolution, e.g., Wigner-Ville distribution (WVD) \cite{2016ivBoualem}, also have difficulty in interpreting the signal in the 2-dimensional (2D) TF plane due to significant CTs \cite{127284Hlawatsch}.
-Considerable investigations are therefore dedicated to reducing CTs while preserving high concentration.
-Particularly, kernel function based TF analysis methods \cite{BOASHASH2018120} viewed as smoothed versions of the standard WVD have been extensively studied, and they can be roughly divided into two categories: signal-independent TFDs and signal-dependent TFDs.
-The former kernel function design methods are regarded as low-pass filters since CTs have oscillatory characteristics, e.g., Choi–Williams distribution (CWD) \cite{28057} and B-distribution (BD) \cite{950779}.
-Moreover, separable kernel functions which separately smooth along both time and frequency axes are designed to further improve resolution, e.g., S-method (SM) \cite{258146}, extended modified B-distribution (EMBD) \cite{boashash2013time}, and compact kernel distribution (CKD) \cite{6165379Abed}.
+Generally, linear TFDs suffer from low TF resolution, although some new linear TFDs have been explored \cite{yu2017synchroextracting,Yu8458385,abdoush2019adaptive}.
+Quadratic TFDs, e.g., Wigner-Ville distribution (WVD) \cite{2016ivBoualem,Mohammad9456035}, have high TF resolution, but it is difficult for them to interpret the signal in 2-dimensional (2D) TF plane due to significant CTs \cite{127284Hlawatsch}.
+Considerable investigations are therefore dedicated to reducing CTs while preserving high TF concentration.
+Particularly, kernel function based TFD methods viewed as smoothed versions of WVD have been studied \cite{BOASHASH2018120}, and they can be divided into two categories according to whether they depend on signals.
+Since CTs have oscillatory characteristics, signal-independent kernel functions are essentially low-pass filters, e.g., Choi–Williams distribution (CWD) \cite{28057} and B-distribution (BD) \cite{950779}.
+Moreover, the kernels separately smoothing along both time and frequency axes are designed to further improve TF resolution, e.g., S-method (SM) \cite{258146}, extended modified B-distribution (EMBD) \cite{boashash2013time}, and compact kernel distribution (CKD) \cite{6165379Abed}.

-However, the above kernel design methods have fixed or manually selected parameters, which might ignore some crucial information of signal intrinsic characteristics, e.g., the direction of analytic signals.
-Thus, signal-dependent kernel functions are designed with respect to certain criteria to gain better TF representation, e.g., radially Gaussian kernel (RGK) \cite{baraniuk1993signal}, adaptive optimal-kernel (AOK) \cite{319606,4698541995}, adaptive directional TFD (ADTFD) \cite{khan2016multi,s000349}, locally optimized ADTFD (LO-ADTFD) \cite{mohammadi2018locally}, multi-directional distribution (MDD) \cite{boashash2017improved}.
-Specifically, the ADTFD adapts the direction of smoothing kernel at each TF point, as a result of which TF resolution and reduction of CTs can be highly improved.
-The MDD is specifically designed for piece-wise linear frequency-modulated signals.
-Although most of signal-dependent kernel methods achieve better performance than signal-independent ones, their kernel optimization is subject to certain criteria and given signal type.
+However, the above signal-independent kernels require fixed or manually selected parameters, which might ignore some crucial information about signal's intrinsic characteristics, e.g., the direction of analytic signals.
+Thus, signal-dependent kernels are designed with respect to certain criteria to gain better TF representation, e.g., radially Gaussian kernel (RGK) \cite{baraniuk1993signal}, adaptive optimal-kernel (AOK) \cite{319606,4698541995}, multi-directional distribution (MDD) \cite{boashash2017improved}, and adaptive directional TFD (ADTFD) \cite{khan2016multi,s000349,mohammadi2018locally}.
+Although most of signal-dependent kernels achieve better performance than signal-independent ones, they need to know the signal type and solve a kernel optimization problem subject to certain criteria.
+In addition, both signal independent and dependent kernel based methods have the limitation to simultaneously improve the performance of TF resolution and CT reduction.
+The above difficulties inspire us to develop new methods, aiming to break the trade-off between high TF resolution and negligible CTs.